 So Why Use Second Screen Searches to Capture TV Watchers?

 We know digital ad spend exceeds TV ad spend in 2017—and is still growing.
 Search is a significant chunk of digital spend.
 We also know that viewers—your customers—are on their phones while watching TV.
 Search captures that audience in their exact time of need.

 If TV is the stimulus to prompt a purchase, then search is the net to capture TV watchers at the right time.
 But, not only is it the net, it’s also the tour guide to make sure TV watchers navigate to the right brand and product.
 Without it, competitors can take advantage of any advertising faults and users may abandon their purchase journey.
 Don’t lose sales you should have never lost.
-Always use second screen searches to capture TV watchers.
+Always use second screen advertising to capture TV watchers.